KDE/digikam-doc/setup_application/miscs_settings.rst

     :alt:
     :align: center

-    The Titles Text Edit with Spellcheck Feature
+    The Titles Text Editor from Captions Tab with Spellcheck Feature

 You can edit a list of words that Spellcheck must ignore during operations. digiKam already provide a list usual keywords to not verify.